-All development in the Community Sub-Zone 2 should be designed, arranged and laid out to be consistent with the Maps 1 3, 5 and, 6, Figure 9 herein, and in accordance with the following guidelines:
+All development in the Community Sub-Zone 2 should be designed, arranged and laid out to be consistent with the Maps 1-3, 5 and, 6, Figure 9 herein, and in accordance with the following guidelines:

-- The Village Green shown on Map 5 should be set aside at the time of initial development of the Sub-Zone so that it becomes functionally available as early as possible. - Large-scale tree species and ground plane landscaping should be utilised to define the Village Green and to integrate buildings within the Sub-Zone. - Buildings should incorporate verandas, awnings, or other features which provide shelter for pedestrians. - Parking spaces should be located either within building structures, abutting buildings or in communal parking areas for a development block.
-Parking areas should not be located between buildings and
+- The Village Green shown on Map 5 should be set aside at the time of initial development of the Sub-Zone so that it becomes functionally available as early as possible. - Large-scale tree species and ground plane landsca and to integrate buildings within the Sub-Zone. - Buildings should incorporate verandas, awnings, or other features which provide shelter for pedestrians. - Parking spaces should be located either within building structures, abutting buildings or in communal parking areas for a development block.
+Parking areas should not be located between buildings and ping should be utilised to define the Village Green the Village Green.
+All parking areas should be planted and landscaped to reduce visual impacts and to define and separate them from pedestrian connections.